Juzlus/KeydropPlus/README.md

 ## Disclaimer

 _The KeydropPlus v2 is an independent project developed by an individual and is not endorsed or affiliated with [key-drop.com](https://key-drop.com/)._

+_The author of the extension is not responsible for any consequences resulting from its use._